 If the solar lights do not automatically turn off during the day, the photosensors are not working.
 In such cases, the solar light will stay on during the day because it does not sense any light.

-The circuit running between the battery and the bulbs stays open all the time.
-So, your solar light will stay on as if they are in darkness.
+The circuit running between the battery and the bulbs always stays open.
+So, your solar light will stay on as if in darkness.

 Final Words

-Solar lights work by harnessing sunlight to brighten your yard or any outdoor space.
+Solar lights harness sunlight to brighten your yard or any outdoor space.
 It uses photosensors to automatically switch on when it’s dark and go off during dawn.

 Depending on the type of solar light, it can have a basic light sensor, lux sensor, or PIR sensor.
-Sometimes, the sensors may not work correctly for a number of reasons.
-If you keep them in sunny areas and maintain them properly, you can make the best out of it.
+Sometimes, the sensors may not work correctly for several reasons.
+You can make the best of it if you keep them in sunny areas and maintain them properly.